Documentation of practical skills

-Here you will find information about what is required in the practical training part, and how this must be documented. - see attached document below as an example.
-There are also som links to tips for refinement of practical skills and training without use of live animals (replacement)
+Here you will find information about what is required in the practical training part for work with animals at MED-UiB, and how this must be documented. - see attached document below as an example.

 Minimum demands for everyone working in the Animal facility

-- Hygiene procedures and use of personal protective equipment
+- Hygiene procedures and use of protective equipment

 How much training is necessary depends on the complexity of procedures and your ability to master those.
 A supervisor must document that you master procedures as such a level that you don’t cause unnecessary stress for the animals or anything that can bias the results of the experiments.
 In case you are using special equipment you also have to document that you can operate it properly.

 The requirement for practical training is outcome based, which means that the length of training is not relevntt, regardless of whether it takes you a day or 3 months.
 What is important, is that the candidate can show that he/she is mastering the techniques and procedures that will be used in the project at a certain level.

 • Safe restrain